 As part of a package of measures to ensure compliance with COVID-19 guidelines, readers must book in advance to gain access to campus and to Library spaces.

 Who is eligible to use the booking system?

 The booking system is currently only available for registered staff and students of Trinity College Dublin.
 Until further notice, we will not be in a position to facilitate physical access to reading rooms for visiting readers.
 This includes alumni, Music PAL card holders, staff & students of other universities, and members of the public.

 To ensure the safety of all staff and readers, please note the following:

-For students who have already completed their studies and are waiting to graduate, and who still have books out on loan, there are two main book return options:
+For students who have already completed their studies but who still have books out on loan, you can avail of the free postal return scheme.
+For further details, and to place requests, please follow this link.

 How does the book delivery service work?